 Resilience determines whether you succeed or fail in life.
-It’s true in sport, in business, entertainment, and it’s true in your life.
+It’s true in sports, business, and entertainment, and it’s true in your life.

-Many of the early theories about resilience and ‘being resilient’ stressed the role of genetics.
-Some people are just born resilient so the argument went.
-There’s some truth to that of course, but empirical evidence today shows that resilience can be learned.
+Many early theories about resilience and ‘being resilient’ stressed the role of genetics.
+Some people are just born resilient, so the argument went.
+There’s some truth to that, of course, but empirical evidence today shows that anyone can learn resilience.

-The reality is, sometimes in life you don’t realise how much resilience you actually have until you are tested.
+In reality, you sometimes don’t realise how much resilience you have until you are tested.
 As the saying goes: cometh the hour, cometh the man.

-There are many arguments around what makes one individual more resilient than the next.
-In my experience building your personal resilience comes down to three things;
+There are many arguments about what makes one individual more resilient than the next.
+In my experience, building resilience comes down to three things;

-Individuals who possess a strong bias and rich reservoir of personal resilience live their life in a constant state of reality.
+Individuals with a strong bias and an abundant reservoir of personal resilience live their lives in a constant state of reality.

 They don’t bury their head in the sand when faced with challenging times.
-They don’t go into denial hoping that a situation or scenario will just sort itself out.
-And they’re never delusional about the magnitude of opportunities or challenges facing them.
-They simply have a unique ability to confront reality head on.
+They don’t go into denial, hoping that a situation or scenario will sort itself out.
+And they’re never delusional about the magnitude of their opportunities or challenges.
+They have a unique ability to confront reality head-on.

 They are what I call the ‘pragmatic optimist’.

 A common belief is that resilience stems from an optimistic mindset.
-Whilst that’s true to a point, it only applies when optimism doesn’t distort reality.
-In extreme scenarios and situations, rose tinted thinking can actually spell disaster.
-Resilient people have a sober and down to earth view of those parts of reality that matter.
+While that’s true to a point, it only applies when optimism doesn’t distort reality.
+In extreme scenarios and situations, rose-tinted thinking can spell disaster.
+Resilient people have a serious and down-to-earth view of those parts of reality that matter.

-Now this is not to diminish optimism.
-When you’re turning around a demoralised team or helping an individual through a difficult time, a sense of optimism and possibility is a powerful tool.
+Now, this is not to diminish optimism.
+A sense of optimism and possibility is a powerful tool when turning around a demoralised team or helping an individual through a difficult time.

-But for bigger challenges, a cool, calm, almost pragmatic, sense of reality is critical to your success.
-I look upon the resilient high achiever as being the pragmatic optimist where both characteristics work in positive tension to the benefit of both. (check out my blog on high achievers for more of their key traits)
+But a relaxed, calm, almost pragmatic sense of reality is critical to your success in more significant challenges.
+I consider the resilient, high achiever the pragmatic optimist, where both characteristics work in positive tension to benefit both. (check out my blog on high achievers for more of their key traits)

-Do you truly understand and accept the reality of your situation and scenarios you face both personally and professionally?
+Do you truly understand and accept the reality of your situation and the scenarios you face personally and professionally?

-We all have a tendency to slip into denial as a coping mechanism.
+We all tend to slip into denial as a coping mechanism.
 Facing reality is gruelling work.
 It can often be draining and emotionally wrenching.
-But once you’re prepared to confront your reality then you have a solid platform from which to build from.
+But once you confront reality, you have a robust platform from which to build.

 Your resilience will naturally kick in when your purpose is challenged or under threat.